vijayanajay/meta-trader/docs/tasks.md

     3.  **Verify:** Run the full test suite to ensure the refactoring did not introduce any regressions.
 *   **Status:** Done
 *   **Resolution:** The services were moved back to the `services/` directory, all import paths were corrected, and the full test suite (`70 passed`) confirmed the change was successful.
 The architectural integrity of the `core` module is restored.

+Of course.
+Here is the list of tasks to implement options 2 through 5, formatted for `docs/tasks.md` and written with the specified mindset.

+---

+## Epic 12: Drawdown Diagnostics & Root Cause Analysis

+*Goal: (Hinton) The system's `-67.03%` maximum drawdown is not a simple statistic; it is the signature of a critical failure mode.
+Our objective is to move from knowing *that* it failed to understanding precisely *why* it failed.
+(Nadh) This is a diagnostic epic.
+We will not modify the core strategy.
+We will build simple, pragmatic tools to dissect the `trade_log.csv`—the flight recorder of our backtest—to isolate the exact trades, conditions, and reasons that led to this catastrophic capital bleed.
+We build the microscope first, then we perform the surgery.*

+---

+### Task 45 — Create Standalone Drawdown Analysis Script

+*   **Rationale:** (Nadh) The fastest path to an answer is a standalone script.
+We will not touch the core engine.
+We will build a simple, powerful tool that ingests the `trade_log.csv` and performs the two most critical initial analyses: identifying which `exit_reason` is causing the most damage and isolating the exact sequence of trades that constitute the maximum drawdown.
+This is maximum insight for minimum code.
+*   **Items to implement:**
+    1.  **Create New Script:** Create a new, standalone script: `scripts/analyze_drawdown.py`.
+It should use `typer` for a clean CLI, accepting the path to `trade_log.csv` as an argument.
+    2.  **Load Data:** The script must load the specified CSV into a `pandas` DataFrame.
+It must handle `FileNotFoundError` gracefully.
+    3.  **Implement Exit Reason Analysis (Option 2):**
+        a.
+Group the DataFrame by the `exit_reason` column.
+        b.
+For each reason, calculate the `count`, `sum`, and `mean` of the `net_return_pct`.
+        c.
+Format and print this summary into a clean, human-readable table.
+This will immediately show if `ATR_STOP_LOSS` is the primary source of losses.
+    4.  **Implement Equity Curve & Drawdown Isolation (Option 3):**
+        a.
+Ensure the DataFrame is sorted by `exit_date`.
+        b.
+Calculate the equity curve by taking the cumulative product of `(1 + net_return_pct)`.
+        c.
+Calculate the running maximum of the equity curve (`.cummax()`).
+        d.
+Calculate the drawdown series: `(equity_curve - running_max) / running_max`.
+        e.
+Find the date of the maximum drawdown (the trough): `trough_date = drawdown.idxmin()`.
+        f.
+Find the date of the peak *before* the trough: `peak_date = equity_curve.loc[:trough_date].idxmax()`.
+        g.
+Filter the original trade log to get only the trades that occurred between `peak_date` and `trough_date`.
+        h.
+Print a header "Trades within Maximum Drawdown Period" and display this filtered DataFrame.
+*   **Tests to cover:**
+    *   This is a one-off analysis script.
+A full test suite is over-engineering.
+The primary test is to run the script on the existing `results/trade_log.csv` and manually verify that it produces a sensible equity curve and correctly identifies the drawdown trades.
+*   **Time estimate:** 3 hours
+*   **Status:** To Do

+---

+### Task 46 — Enhance Analysis Script with Drawdown Cohort Analysis

+*   **Rationale:** (Hinton) We have isolated the problematic trades.
+Now, we must find the common features among them.
+This task enhances our diagnostic script to perform a cohort analysis on the drawdown trades, grouping them by their entry conditions.
+This is how we move from observing the failure to forming a data-driven hypothesis about its root cause.
+*   **Items to implement:**
+    1.  **Modify `scripts/analyze_drawdown.py`:** This task builds directly on Task 45.
+    2.  **Isolate Drawdown Trades:** Use the logic from Task 45 to get the `drawdown_trades_df`.
+    3.  **Implement Cohort Analysis (Option 4):**
+        a. **Group by Stock:** Group the `drawdown_trades_df` by `stock` and aggregate the count and sum of `net_return_pct` to see if specific stocks are responsible.
+        b. **Bin and Group by Scores/Volatility:**
+            i.
+Use `pd.cut` to create bins for `composite_score` (e.g., 4 bins from 0.0 to 1.0).
+            ii.
+Use `pd.cut` to create bins for `entry_sector_vol` (e.g., `[0, 15, 22, 100]`).
+            iii.Group by these new bins and aggregate the count and sum of returns.
+    4.  **Output:** After printing the drawdown trades list, print these new cohort analysis tables with clear headers (e.g., "Drawdown Analysis by Stock", "Drawdown Analysis by Composite Score").
+*   **Tests to cover:**
+    *   Again, the test is the output.
+Run the enhanced script and verify that the cohort tables are generated correctly and provide clear, actionable insights into the characteristics of the failing trades.
+*   **Time estimate:** 2 hours
+*   **Status:** To Do

+---

+### Task 47 — Refactor Drawdown Logic into a Reusable Diagnostics Service

+*   **Rationale:** (Nadh) The script has proven its value.
+Now, we extract the pure analysis logic from the script's I/O and encapsulate it in a proper, testable service.
+This is a critical step before integrating it into the main engine.
+The logic for calculating a drawdown is a reusable piece of analytics; it does not belong in a one-off script or tangled inside the `ReportGenerator`.
+This adheres to `[H-2]` (Stateless Services) and `[H-30]` (Follow The Architecture).
+*   **Items to implement:**
+    1.  **Create New Models:** In `praxis_engine/core/models.py`, create new Pydantic models to structure the output:
+        ```python
+        class DrawdownPeriod(BaseModel):
+            start_date: pd.Timestamp
+            end_date: pd.Timestamp
+            peak_value: float
+            trough_value: float
+            max_drawdown_pct: float
+            trade_indices: List[int] # Indices from the original DataFrame
+        ```
+    2.  **Create New Service:** Create a new file: `praxis_engine/services/diagnostics_service.py`.
+    3.  **Implement `analyze_drawdown`:** Create a class `DiagnosticsService` with a static method `analyze_drawdown(trades_df: pd.DataFrame) -> Optional[DrawdownPeriod]`.
+        a.
+Move the equity curve and drawdown calculation logic from the script (Task 45) into this method.
+        b.
+The method should accept a DataFrame of trades and return a `DrawdownPeriod` object (or `None` if no trades).
+    4.  **Refactor Script:** Update `scripts/analyze_drawdown.py` to import and use this new `DiagnosticsService`.
+The script now becomes a simple wrapper that loads a CSV and calls the service, keeping the logic clean and separate.
+*   **Tests to cover:**
+    *   Create a new test file: `tests/test_diagnostics_service.py`.
+    *   Create a unit test with a sample DataFrame of trades containing a known drawdown.
+    *   Call `DiagnosticsService.analyze_drawdown` and assert that the returned `DrawdownPeriod` object has the correct start/end dates, drawdown percentage, and trade indices.
+*   **Time estimate:** 3 hours
+*   **Status:** To Do

+---

+### Task 48 — Integrate Drawdown Analysis into the Final Report

+*   **Rationale:** (Hinton/Nadh) The diagnostic logic is now a robust, tested service.
+The final step is to plumb it into the main reporting pipeline.
+This makes the drawdown analysis an automatic, zero-effort part of every backtest run.
+The system will now self-diagnose its worst failure mode on every execution, making our iteration loop faster and more scientifically rigorous.
+This is the definition of a mature diagnostic tool.
+*   **Items to implement:**
+    1.  **Modify `ReportGenerator`:** In `praxis_engine/services/report_generator.py`:
+        a.
+Import the `DiagnosticsService` and the `DrawdownPeriod` model.
+        b.
+In the `generate_backtest_report` method, after the KPIs are calculated, call `DiagnosticsService.analyze_drawdown(trades_df)`.
+    2.  **Create New Report Section:**
+        a.
+Create a new private method `_generate_drawdown_analysis_section(self, trades_df: pd.DataFrame, drawdown_period: Optional[DrawdownPeriod]) -> str`.
+        b.
+This method will check if `drawdown_period` is not `None`.
+        c.
+If it exists, it will filter `trades_df` using the `trade_indices` from the `drawdown_period` object.
+        d.
+It will then format a new Markdown section titled "### Maximum Drawdown Analysis", showing the period's stats (start, end, percentage) and a summary table of the trades *within* that drawdown (e.g., count, total return, breakdown by `exit_reason`).
+    3.  **Append to Report:** In `generate_backtest_report`, append the string returned by the new method to the main report string, just after the KPI table.
+*   **Tests to cover:**
+    *   Update `tests/test_report_generator.py`.
+    *   Create a new test that passes a sample `trades_df` to `generate_backtest_report`.
+    *   Assert that the final report string contains the "Maximum Drawdown Analysis" header and a table with the correct data for the drawdown trades.
+*   **Time estimate:** 2 hours
+*   **Status:** To Do